SEND Reforms 2026: What Every School Needs to KnowStudents and teacher working on send reforms 2026 in a school setting, SEND support

 Phase 3: New Assessments and Full Transition (2029/30 Onwards)

-New needs assessments begin for the first time from September 2029.
-For children with existing EHCPs, transition to the new system begins from 2030.
-Transitions only occur when a child naturally moves between phases, from primary to secondary or secondary to post-16.
+New needs assessments are expected to begin from September 2029 for relevant transition cohorts.
+For learners with existing EHCPs, movement to the new system begins from 2030 and only at natural phase changes, such as primary to secondary or secondary to post-16.

 Special Schools and Alternative Provision